MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **calendar_accounts_count** - Indicates the number of calendar accounts to help us detect issues related to number of accounts you have

-- **calendar_apps_count** - Indicates the number of calendar apps present on the user’s device to help us detect issues related to calendar apps
+- **calendar_apps_count** - Indicates the number of calendar apps present on the user's device to help us detect issues related to calendar apps

 - **drawer_type** - Indicates the drawer type: calendar, mail or zero query to help us detect issues related to the drawer type